colinkiama/UWP-Package-Installer/README.md

 # UWP-Package-Installer
-An UWP installer for appx/appxbundle packages (Runs on all Windows 10 Devices but was originally made for Mobile devices)
+An UWP installer for appx/appxbundle packages

 You can download the installer here: https://github.com/colinkiama/UWP-Package-Installer/releases